canonical/ubuntu-pro-client/docs/howtoguides/enable_in_dockerfile.md

   - service3
 ```

-The `token` field is required and must be set to your Ubuntu Pro token that you can get from signing into [ubuntu.com/pro](https://ubuntu.com/pro).
+The `token` field is required and must be set to your Ubuntu Pro token that you
+can get from signing into [ubuntu.com/pro](https://ubuntu.com/pro).

 The `enable_services` field value is a list of Ubuntu Pro service names.
+When
-When it is set, then the services specified will be automatically enabled after attaching with your Ubuntu Pro token.
+it is set, then the services specified will be automatically enabled after
+attaching with your Ubuntu Pro token.

-Service names that you may be interested in enabling in your docker builds include:
+Service names that you may be interested in enabling in your Docker builds
+include:

 - `esm-infra`
 - `esm-apps`
 - `fips`
 - `fips-updates`

-You can find out more about these services by running `pro help service-name` on any Ubuntu machine.
+You can find out more about these services by running `pro help service-name`
+on any Ubuntu machine.

-## Step 2: Create a Dockerfile to use `pro` and your attach config file
+## Create a Dockerfile to use `pro` and your Attach Config file

-Your Dockerfile is going to look something like this.
+Your Dockerfile is going to look something like the following -- there are

-There are comments inline explaining each line.
+inline comments explaining each line:

 ```dockerfile
 # Base off of the LTS of your choice